jpuigcerver/kaldi-decoders/README.md

 ## Available decoders

-### gmm-decode-lazylm-faster / gmm-latgen-lazylm-faster
+### LazyLM decoders

 Kaldi decoders typically recive the HCLG finite state transducer to perform the decoding.
 However, when a large vocabulary is used, or even more, when a large n-gram language model is used for G, the amount of memory required to store the HCLG transducer may be too large.

-These two decoders receive the HCL and G transducers separately, and then make a dynamic (on-the-fly) composition to obtain the HCLG transducer while decoding.
+These decoders receive the HCL and G transducers separately, and then make a dynamic (on-the-fly) composition to obtain the HCLG transducer while decoding.
 The dynamic composition, together with beam pruning, makes the amount of required memory much smaller.

+- decode-lazylm-faster-mapped : Decode utterances, reading
+   log-likelihoods as matrices.
+- gmm-decode-lazylm-faster : Decode features using GMM-based model.
+- gmm-latgen-lazylm-faster : Generate lattices using GMM-based model.
+- latgen-lazylm-faster-mapped : Generate lattices, reading
+   log-likelihoods as matrices.